Virex22/trade-ml/README.md

 - `basedTradeAmountPercentage` : Percentage of the total wallet to trade (ex : 10%)
 - `plateformFeePercentage` : Percentage of the plateform fee (ex : 0.1%)
 - `histMinDataBufferLen` : Minimum number of candle data before starting the trading analysis
+- `baseTradeOnLostPercentage` : If true, the trade amount is based on the lost percentage
+- `lostPercentage` : Percentage of the lost to base the trade amount (ex : 1%)